A line of best fit is a straight line that is the best approximation of the given set of data.

 A more accurate way of finding the line of best fit is the least square method.

-Step 1: Calculate the mean of the x-values and the mean of the y-values.
+Step 1: Calculate the mean of the -values and the mean of the -values.

 Step 2: The following formula gives the slope of the line of best fit:

-Step 3: Compute the y-intercept of the line by using the formula:
+Step 3: Compute the -intercept of the line by using the formula:

-Step 4: Use the slope m and the y-intercept b to form the equation of the line.
+Step 4: Use the slope and the -intercept to form the equation of the line.

 Use the least square method to determine the equation of line of best fit for the data.
 Then plot the line.